Skip to main content

-- a sandbox template that supports bootstrap package installs through
+• a template that supports bootstrap package installs through apt-get or dnf

 e2b.timeoutMs defaults to 3600000.
-In the current implementation, RMUX creates sandboxes with pause-on-timeout behavior and auto-resume enabled.
+In the current implementation, RemoteMux creates sandboxes with pause-on-timeout behavior and auto-resume enabled.

 The shortest setup path is: